 Items that pose a threat to other students or may distract the learning environment are inappropriate in a school setting, and will be confiscated.
-Such items include, but are not limited to weapons, beepers, radios, cellular phones, walkman, CD or cassette players, electronic games, and trading cards.
+Such items include, but are not limited to weapons, Apple watches, radios, cellular phones, Gizmo watches, CD players, electronic games, and trading cards.
 Although some of these items may be permitted while on the school bus, they must be placed in the student's backpack before entering the school.
 Students are strongly encouraged not to bring items of value to school.
 Items such as jewelry, expensive clothing, electronic equipment, and the like, are tempting targets for theft and extortion.
 The School cannot be responsible for their safekeeping and will not be liable for loss or damage to personal valuables.
-Except for health or other unusual reasons approved by the school district, students shall not carry a pocket pager, beeper, and electronic or other personal communication device(s) in school.
+Except for health or other unusual reasons approved by the school district, students shall not carry a cell phone, Apple or Gizmo watch or other personal communication device(s) in school.
 The Principal will hold any items that are confiscated until a parent/guardian comes to school to retrieve them.
 In addition, all book bags and backpacks shall be stored in students' lockers.